autonomys/subspace/README.md

 NOTE 3: To farm in online setting, you can modify the command accordingly.

 You can find readme files in corresponding crates for requirements, multi-node setup and other details.

+### Glossary For Farm Commands

+- `farm` : starts background plotting and farming together
+- `erase-plot` : erases the plot (including plot, commitments and object mappings)
+- `wipe` : erases the plot and identity (including plot, commitment, object mappings and identity files)
+- `identity import-from-mnemonic "spell out your seed phrase here"` : imports your existing identity from your seed phrase
+- `identity view` : displays SS58 address (this is the same as `identity view --address`)
+- `identity view --public_key` : displays the hex encoded public key
+- `identity view --mnemonic` : displays your mnemonic (sensitive information, keep this private)